RaydanOMGr/GlowingEyes/README.md

 ## Known Issues
 - Some users have issues with their skins faces when the eyes are on
 - It seems ReplayMod doesn't record the glowing eyes, but I don't see it as crucial for now.
 In case more people want this feature, I'll try to fix it
+- Holding an item changes your face texture to some random junk of block textures

 ## Thanks!
 Thanks to the [Vampirism](https://github.com/TeamLapen/Vampirism) mod and its authors,